Canva’s Rob Giglio: Building global go-to-market strategies that scale without losing the customer

 Scaling a business across 120+ countries while keeping the customer experience coherent and personal is one of the hardest balancing acts in modern business.

-In this episode of Other Words from Phrase, Canva’s chief customer officer Rob Giglio, whose career spans Adobe, DocuSign, HubSpot and now one of the world’s most used creative platforms, sits down with host Jason Hemingway, and Phrase CEO Georg Ell to talk about what it really takes to build global go-to-market strategies that endure.
+In this episode of In Other Words from Phrase, Canva’s chief customer officer Rob Giglio, whose career spans Adobe, DocuSign, HubSpot and now one of the world’s most used creative platforms, sits down with host Jason Hemingway, and Phrase CEO Georg Ell to talk about what it really takes to build global go-to-market strategies that endure.

 Their answer isn’t a neat three-step playbook.
 It’s a new way of operating: treat go-to-market as orchestration, not chaos; resist quarterly revenue temptations in favor of long-term trust; and above all, put the customer at the center of everything.